xpack-dev-tools/qemu-arm-xpack/README-BUILD.md

 the user home.
 Although not recommended, if for any reasons you need to change the location of the `Work` folder, you can redefine `WORK_FOLDER_PATH` variable before invoking the script.

+## Spaces in folder names

+Due to the limitations of `make`, builds started in folders which include spaces in the names are known to fail.

+If on your system the work folder in in such a location, redefine it in a folder without spaces and set the `WORK_FOLDER_PATH` variable before invoking the script.

 ## Customizations